 Insurance costs for multifamily property owners rose significantly in 2020, compounding an already challenging multifamily market.
 Apartment owners saw insurance rates rise as much as 30%; assets that were viewed as challenged by the insurance marketplace made up the highest end of the spectrum.
 An increase of $50 a unit for insurance cost is meaningful and impacts owners’ bottom lines.
+1

-As rates are showing no immediate signs of slowing down in 2021, take a look at the strategies below to combat the hard insurance market.
+Take a look at the strategies below to combat the hard insurance market.

 Insurance carriers are transferring part of the risk back to insureds in the form of deductibles.
 Bet on yourself—consider a property insurance aggregate deductible structure whereby owners self-insure losses up to a specified amount.
 Once that amount is reached, implement a maintenance deductible of $25,000 to $100,000 for each subsequent loss.
 On the casualty side, insureds are used to purchasing first-dollar coverage ($0 deductible), which is becoming less available.
 More carriers are requiring $25,000 to $50,000 retention rather than a $5,000 deductible.
 Taking on a higher retention can provide you with access to more carriers and generate carrier competition.
 Lenders are becoming increasingly familiar with these retention strategies, and your insurance broker should be able to seek and achieve a waiver/approval if needed.